User Guide

 At least one type of molecule must be present.
 This is set by the

-file containing the coordinates of a single water molecule, you could
+water.pdb is the file containing the coordinates of a single water molecule,

 structure water.pdb